salman0719/microsoft-copilot-web-chat/README.md

 # How to run locally

-This demo integrates direct line only.
+This demo integrates direct line to establish connection within Microsoft Copilot's Web Chat component.

 1. [Clone the code](#clone-the-code)
 1. [Prepare and run the code](#prepare-and-run-the-code)